Amyloid fibrils appear to more resemble plastic materials

 Conclusion: Phytocannabinoids produce

-anticonvulsant effects through the endocannabinoid system, with few adverse
+anticonvulsant reactions through the endocannabinoid system, with few adverse

 effects.